ywang24/kunlun/README.md

 Wait until specific element is NOT displayed

 * #### `typeSpecialKey(key)`
-Send special key as defined in https://github.com/admc/wd/blob/master/lib/special-keys.js e.g. `driver.typeSpecialKey('Return');`
+Send special key as defined in https://github.com/admc/wd/blob/master/lib/special-keys.js e.g.: `driver.typeSpecialKey('Return');`

 * #### `clickEl(selector, by)`
 Click on selected element after waiting for it to be displayed